Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/DeveloperDrivenEvolution.md

 - If the grow-up method diverges much from the protocol method (i.e. if they have different names or code in the convenience method could take much time), do open a scope in the convenience API and turn on suppression of inner scopes.
 - If you want to add attributes or otherwise modify scopes, do that in the convenience method.

-To turn on the suppression, pass `ture` to `ClientDiagnostics` in the client constructor.
+To turn on the suppression, the generated client will pass `true` to `ClientDiagnostics` in the client constructor.
 ```C#
 public MetricsAdvisorClient(Uri endpoint, MetricsAdvisorKeyCredential credential, MetricsAdvisorClientsOptions options)
 {